 Whether your business is strictly retail, eCommerce, or a hybrid of the two, Easy Pay Direct has a full line of services to fill your needs.
 Offerings include the following:

 - Merchant Accounts: Like most merchant account providers, Easy Pay Direct is not a direct processor.
-Merchant accounts are offered through numerous partnerships with processors and acquiring banks, including First Data, EVO Payments International, and many others.
+Merchant accounts are offered through numerous partnerships with processors and acquiring banks, including Fiserv, EVO Payments International, and many others.
 The company also partners with several offshore banks to provide accounts to merchants located overseas that do business primarily in the United States.
 Be aware that pricing and contract terms might be different from what you would get if you signed up directly with any of the company’s partners since Easy Pay Direct is negotiating contracts on a case-by-case basis.

 - High-Risk Specialization: As we’ve noted above, Easy Pay Direct specializes in providing accounts to high-risk merchants, including (but not limited to) information products, firearms, and nutraceuticals.
-As of November 2018, they’re now also offering accounts to CBD merchants, making them one of the first high-risk specialists to serve this rapidly growing industry.
-One unique feature they offer is load balancing, where a single merchant is provided with multiple merchant accounts.
-You can specify which percentage of your sales will go to each account.
+As of November 2018, it’s now also offering accounts to CBD merchants, making the company one of the first high-risk specialists to serve this rapidly growing industry.
+One unique feature it offers is load balancing, where a single merchant is provided with multiple merchant accounts.
+You can specify what percentage of your sales will go to each account.
 This redundancy helps to avoid the risk that an account hold or freeze will leave you unable to process credit cards until the hold is lifted.
-Payments can be automatically re-directed to a different account if one of your merchant accounts has a hold placed on it.
+Payments can be automatically redirected to a different account if one of your merchant accounts has a hold placed on it.

 - Payment Gateway: The Easy Pay Direct Gateway is the company’s primary in-house product.
-It allows you to accept credit and debit cards, as well as eCheck (ACH) payments.
+It allows you to accept credit and debit cards, echeck (ACH) payments, and online payments.
 Among its many features is a Customer Vault that securely stores your customers’ sensitive payment data.
 The gateway meets Level I security standards for PCI compliance.
-This is the highest level of security available, although these days almost every payment gateway on the market offers it.
+That is the highest level of security available, although these days, almost every payment gateway on the market offers it.
 A free virtual terminal is also available with the gateway for mail order and telephone order merchants.

-- Credit Card Terminals: Easy Pay Direct doesn’t provide much specific information about the credit card terminals they offer, but they include EMV-compliant models.
+- Credit Card Terminals: Easy Pay Direct doesn’t provide much specific information about the credit card terminals it offers, but the company includes EMV-compliant models.
 Some terminals support Apple Pay and Android Pay.
-The company will also sell you their terminals at wholesale prices, rather than trap you in an expensive, long-term lease.
-Feel free to shop around, but this is likely to be cheaper than buying a terminal on your own and paying a re-programming fee to make it compatible with their system.
+The company will also sell you its terminals at wholesale prices, rather than trap you in an expensive, long-term lease.
+Feel free to shop around, but this is likely to be cheaper than buying a terminal on your own and paying a reprogramming fee to make it compatible with the company’s system.

-- Point-of-Sale (POS) Systems: Easy Pay Direct also offers the Clover Mini (see our review) and Clover Station (see our review) POS systems through a partnership with First Data.
-These systems feature built-in EMV and NFC capability, plus access to the Clover App Market, which allows you to add apps to your Clover system such as analytics, loyalty and gift card programs, and integration with third-party accounting systems such as QuickBooks.
+- Point Of Sale (POS) Systems: Easy Pay Direct also offers the Clover Mini (see our review) and Clover Station (see our review) POS systems through a partnership with Fiserv.
+These systems feature built-in EMV and NFC capability, plus access to the Clover App Market, which allows you to add apps, such as analytics, gift cards, and loyalty programs, and integration with third-party accounting systems, such as QuickBooks, to your Clover system.
 Again, these systems are sold outright rather than provided through a lease.

-- Mobile Payments: While you’ll find pictures of Easy Pay Direct’s gateway running on smartphones and tablets on their website, they don’t offer a dedicated mobile payments app in either the iOS App Store or on Google Play.
+- Mobile Payments: While you’ll find pictures of Easy Pay Direct’s gateway running on smartphones and tablets on the company’s website, it doesn’t offer a dedicated mobile payments app in either the iOS App Store or on Google Play.
 Instead, you’ll probably have to run the EPD Gateway through the browser on your mobile device.
 You’ll also need a compatible mobile card reader to swipe your customers’ cards.
-The company doesn’t provide very much information about this feature on their website, so you’ll want to discuss it with their sales team before signing up if you need this capability.
+The company doesn’t provide very much information about this feature on its website, so you’ll want to discuss it with the sales team before signing up if you need this capability.

-- Shopping Cart Integration: Easy Pay Direct offers their proprietary Quick-Click shopping cart, which is built directly into their EPD Gateway.
+- Shopping Cart Integration: Easy Pay Direct offers its proprietary Quick-Click shopping cart, which is built directly into its EPD Gateway.
 It’s a very basic cart, and the company admits that it requires technical proficiency on the part of the user to set it up correctly.
-Fortunately, their gateway is compatible with over 150 shopping carts (see their website for a partial list).
+Fortunately, the gateway is compatible with over 150 shopping carts (see the company’s website for a partial list).
 The gateway also includes an emulator mode for Authorize.Net (see our review), in case you want to use it with a shopping cart that isn’t certified as being compatible.

-- Developer Resources: If you need to customize the interface between your website and the EPD gateway, the company offers a number of APIs and SDKs to help you do this.
-Documentation is available directly from their website.
+- Developer Resources: If you need to customize the interface between your website and the EPD gateway, the company offers some APIs and SDKs to help you do this.
+Documentation is available directly from the website.

 - Merchant Cash Advances: If you need some extra money to start up or expand your business, Easy Pay Direct works with a network of 20 third-party lenders to get you the cash you need.
 You can borrow up to 125% of your monthly processing volume.
 Repayment terms range from six to 24 months.
 Before you take the plunge, be sure to check out our post, How To Get A Good Deal On A Cash Advance Loan, for some pointers on how to avoid getting ripped off.